MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Disable-CsOnlineDialInConferencingUser.md

 ```

 ### -TenantDomain
+NOTE: This parameter is reserved for internal Microsoft use.

 Specifies the domain name for the tenant or organization.

-This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: Object